As I start this blog here’s a little summary.

 Financial independence for myself and MrsFireShrink.

-But beyond that, the aim is to create what some seem to call ‘generational wealth’, and save a sufficient amount to create a self-sustaining portfolio.
+But beyond that, the aim is to save a sufficient amount to create a self-sustaining portfolio.
 The dream goal being to create a portfolio sufficient to support my family in the future and continue to grow.

 Pretty lofty target for a novice.